turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 ✨WOW✨ can look like:

 - Functions make use of arguments and parameters to be dynamic and reusable where possible without overengineering
-- Functions are pure when possible. *Note: Purity is not possible for every function in a FE application.
-Strive for it only when it makes sense.*
 - Code has clearly been refactored; no functions show evidence of vestigial functionality (aka when functionality changes, all relevant code is updated)
 - No extraneous or unused lines of code
 </section>